 - Chronic Insomnia – This type of insomnia describes symptoms that are persistent and can last for several years in some cases.

-While transient insomnia and acute insomnia are usually the results of lifestyle factors, such as a stressful even that might be coming up (this could include exams or an important meeting at work), chronic insomnia is often a sleep disorder that is associated with another underlying health problem that needs to be sorted out.
+While transient insomnia and acute insomnia are usually the results of lifestyle factors, such as a stressful event that might be coming up (this could include exams or an important meeting at work), chronic insomnia is often a sleep disorder that is associated with another underlying health problem that needs to be sorted out.

 It is important to understand that insomnia is not related to age as any person of any age can suffer from this sleep disorder.
 It has, however, been found that adult women are more likely to suffer from insomnia-related symptoms than adult men.

-While certain types of insomnia is usually connected to an underlying health problem, it should be noted that insomnia can also contribute to the development of certain chronic diseases when the symptoms are left untreated and the patient’s ability to obtain a sufficient amount and quality of sleep is not restored.
+While certain types of insomnia are usually connected to an underlying health problem, it should be noted that insomnia can also contribute to the development of certain chronic diseases when the symptoms are left untreated and the patient’s ability to obtain a sufficient amount and quality of sleep is not restored.

 Insomnia can be caused by numerous contributing factors.
 As we have noted before, chronic insomnia is often caused by an underlying medical condition.
 This could include chronic pain, acid-reflux disease (also known as GERD), chronic fatigue syndrome, hyperthyroidism, Parkinson’s disease, Alzheimer’s disease, sleep apnea, asthma, congestive heart failure and more.